hseelawi/discord_bot/README.md

 # Discord Birthday Bot 🎂
-A Discord bot that automatically sends playfully mean birthday wishes and GIFs to server members on their birthdays.
+A Discord bot that automatically sends birthday wishes and GIFs to server members on their birthdays.

 ## Requirements
 - Python 3.11
 - Poetry 1.8.3
-- Docker (optional but highly recommended)
+- Docker

+Ubuntu 24.04 was used as the OS for the dev environment.

 ## Project Structure
 ```